Advertisement

 Additional Notes

-This program provides eligible residents with long-term, interest-free, deferred payment loans for necessary home repairs and has approximately a one-year waiting list.
-To apply, a 'Waiting List Request Form' can be submitted via mail or email, or by calling (716) 631-7082 for information.
+This program provides long-term, interest-free, deferred payment loans for home repairs and has approximately a one-year waiting list.
+Applications can be submitted via phone, mail, email, or fax.

 Other Waitlist